Get E-Book

 );

-The Module._extensions registry also explains a pattern you might've seen in older codebases: require.extensions['.coffee'] = ....
-CoffeeScript, TypeScript transpilers, and other language tools used to hook into this registry to compile non-JS files on the fly during require().
-The approach still works in Node v24, but it's officially deprecated because it's synchronous, hard to reason about, and doesn't compose well with ES Modules.
-Modern alternatives use loaders or pre-compilation steps.
+The extension registry explains an older tool pattern as well.
+CoffeeScript, TypeScript transpilers, and other language tools used to install handlers such as require.extensions['.coffee'] = ... to compile non-JS files during require().
+The hook still works in Node v24, but it is officially deprecated because it is synchronous, hard to reason about, and does not compose well with ES Modules.
+ESM loaders are a separate hook system rather than a drop-in replacement for every CJS extension hook; for application code, pre-compilation is usually cleaner.

 The Full Lifecycle, Start to Finish